| Overview | Group | Tree | Graph | Index |

 continues popping goals from the goal stack until OrGoal

-or FailGoal
+or FailGoal is executed,

 or until the stack becomes empty; in the case of an empty stack,